 In general, the bulk of the science suggests that nitrates and nitrites are not problematic and may even be beneficial to health.
 Critical reviews of the original evidence suggesting that nitrates/nitrites are carcinogenic reveals that in the absence of co-administration of a carcinogenic nitrosamine precursor, there is no evidence for carcinogenesis.
 (7 ) Newly published prospective studies show no association between estimated intake of nitrite and nitrite in the diet and stomach cancer.
 (8 ) Nitric oxide, formed by nitrite, has been shown to have vasodilator properties and may modulate platelet function in the human body, improving blood pressure and reducing heart attack risk.
 (9 , 10 , 11 ) Nitrates may also help boost the immune system and protect against pathogenic bacteria (12 , 13 , 14 )

 So what do we take from this?
 There’s no reason to fear nitrates and nitrites in food.
 No reason to buy nitrate-free, uncured bacon.
-No reason to avoid cured meats in general, particularly those from high quality sources.
+No reason to strictly avoid cured meats, particularly those from high quality sources (though it may make sense to limit consumption of them for other reasons).
 In fact, because of concerns about trichinosis from pork , it makes a lot more sense in my opinion to buy cured bacon and other pork products.
 I do.